 Whisk the yolk mixture until combined.

-When the cream mixture is hot, ladle into the yolk mixture, whisking constantly.
+When the milk mixture is hot, ladle into the yolk mixture, whisking constantly.
 This will temper the eggs and you will avoid having scrambled eggs.

-Slowly add in the rest of the hot cream.
+Slowly add in the rest of the hot milk.

 Pour it all back into the saucepan.